In 2021 Sustainability is Profitability for Industry-Leading Shippers

-Concerns for the environmental impacts of business have long been discussed, but have historically fallen secondary to revenue generation.
-For most, feigning interest in green issues and getting listed on a “sustainability index” was enough to meet consumer demands.
+A decade ago, “green” initiatives were considered a luxury, something nice to have to enhance a brand’s image, and were exclusively seen at larger companies.
+But concerns about the environmental impacts of business have long been discussed across boardrooms and legislators, but efforts and action have historically fallen secondary to revenue generation.
+In the past, feigning interest in green issues and getting listed on a “sustainability index” or advertising greenwashed products was enough to meet consumer demands at the time.

 But, those times are long gone.
-In the last few years, technology and products that promote sustainability initiatives, particularly in the alternative energy and supply chain spaces, have exploded.
-The impacts of environmental, social, and governance, or “ESG” programs are well known.
+In the last few years, consumers have become more adamant and educated about their desires for more sustainable business practices that support the goods they purchase.
+As corporations recognize their consumers’ demands are changing, they have shifted their strategies and priorities, and as a result technology and products that support sustainability initiatives, particularly in the alternative energy and supply chain spaces, have exploded.

-Corporate Social Responsibility (CSR) has also come into the limelight as more and more companies pledge major movements toward reducing greenhouse gas emissions (GHG) and striving for net-neutrality.
-In a world where stakeholders across the board are watching and transparency in operations is paramount, market-leading organizations have built sustainability into their DNA.
+While Corporate Social Responsibility (CSR) has been in the limelight, we have entered into a market where discussions, goals, and promises are not enough to keep pace with competitors.
+As more and more companies pledge major movements toward actively reducing greenhouse gas emissions (GHG), creating in-house carbon offsets, and striving for net-neutrality, shippers need to focus on actionable initiatives to support their position in the marketplace.
+In a world where stakeholders across the board are watching and transparency is paramount, market-leading organizations have built sustainability into their DNA.

-Part of that DNA focuses heavily on supply chain sustainability.
-As more and more organizations increase their long- and short-term sustainability pledges, the transportation and supply chain sectors are moving into the cross-hairs.
+Part of that DNA focuses heavily on supply chain sustainability, and while many organizations have yet to create formal plans around their scope 3 emissions, the transportation and supply chain sectors are moving into the cross-hairs.

 Read about the importance of prioritizing scope 3 emissions, and the role that transportation plays in that, here.